muses-fm/muses/README.md

 # res(o)nate

 res(o)nate is a community-owned music curation platform that allows artists to distribute new releases to playlist curators without intermediaries.
-Try the [demo](http://ryaba-2iaaa-aaaab-aac2a-cai.ic0.app/) on DFINITY testnet or check our [branding board](https://miro.com/app/board/o9J_lKsnqSQ=/) for more information.
+Check the [strategy document](doc/strategy.md) for more information.

 ## Development